SweetOps/terraform-google-project/README.md

 # terraform-google-project

-The terraform module for creation and management of a GCP project with normalized name and tags.
+The terraform module for creation and management of a GCP project with normalized name and labels.

 ```hcl
 module "my_awesome_project" {